Morioucho/CalculusClashV2/README.md

 > [!IMPORTANT]
 > The game is not tested on platforms other than Windows, such as macOS or your web browser.
 There is no gurantee that the game will run as intended.

+> [!CAUTION]
+> **When you run the game, ensure that you are using Alt + Enter to ensure that you are in full screen!
+This game was made in way shorter time than given as our other teachers such as Girvan and Brittain decided to also give us finals colliding with this.
+As a result, you'll have to use Alt + Enter to run it.**

 **If you wish to play the game, you can install the game from the [releases](https://github.com/Morioucho/CalculusClashV2/releases) page.** You will have to download the `.zip` file and then right click and unzip to create a folder for the game.
 Following that, you can run the `CalculusClash.exe` in the folder.
 The keys that you have to use will be similar to other games with this genre.

 # Architecture